ramical/active-directory-verifiable-credentials-dotnet/4-asp-net-core-api-verify-and-onboard/README.md

 ---
 # Verified ID Code Sample

-This dotnet code sample is for a developer who wants to verify identity of a new user using Microsoft Entra Verified ID from an ISV partner.
+This dotnet code sample is for a developer who wants to verify identity of a employee using Microsoft Entra Verified ID from an ISV partner.
-Upon successful verification the user will be provided a Temporary access passcode to onboard to Azure Active Directory and configure authentication methods for subsequent logins.
+Upon successful verification the employee will be provided a Temporary access passcode to onboard to Azure Active Directory and configure authentication methods for subsequent logins.

 ## About this sample